1970–1973 Republic of Ireland rent strikes

 From 1970 through to 1973, social housing tenants in the Republic of Ireland were on a rent strike.

 The action began as a series of smaller local rent strikes.
 In 1972, the National Association of Tenants Organisations officially called for a national rent strike across all of the Republic of Ireland.
-The rent strike largely ended on August 1973 after the government conceded.
+The rent strike largely ended in August 1973 after the government conceded.

 Background

 B-scale rent system of the Housing Act 1966 resulted in increased rent burden on tenants living in social housing.
 Additionally, a lack of services in social housing estates, and desire for greater control over the estates by the tenants added further difficulties.

 In 1967, the National Association of Tenants Organisations (NATO) was founded as an umbrella of local tenants' organisations.
 The organisation positioned itself as nonpartisan, primarily to prevent co-option by Fianna Fáil.

 Strike action

 Grievances culminated in March 1970 when rent strikes broke out Ballyphehane, Cork, and Ballymun, Dublin.
 In late 1972 the National Association of Tenants Organisations called for an all-out national rent strike.
 At the peak of the strike, 35,000 households were participating, totalling 350,000 people.

 Following the 1973 Irish general election, the NATO successfully negotiated with the Fine Gael-Labour coalition government an end to the strike and achieved rent reductions, better terms for tenant purchase of social housing, and for official recognition of the NATO in representing social tenants.

 Despite this, strike action in Cork partially continued under the Joint Cork Corporation Tenants Council.